wangjiad/cs362w16_hotant/README.md

 Project files can be found in project folder.
 Each answer has been encapsulated within it's own folder named after the question being answered.
 Bug reports are in question1 folder and have been communicated to owner oof code via email.
+*My dominion implementation is moved to dominion2.c and another implementation is moved to dominion.c.
+This is to facilitate easier tarantula implementation and code reusability.